Elaborating the word problem for free idempotent-generated semigroups over the full transformation monoid

-It was already shown in \cite{YDG2} that the word problem of $\ig{\cE_{\mathcal{T}_n}}$ is solvable for all finite $n$, where $\mathcal{T}_n$ denotes the full monoid of transformations on an $n$-element set.
-This was derived from a knowledge of maximal subgroups of $\ig{\cE_{\mathcal{T}_n}}$, which were previously computed in \cite{GR2}.
-However, to make this solution of the word problem explicit, as it can be amply seen from \cite{Do2}, one needs to know the vertex groups associated with this free idempotent-generated semigroup.
-This is exactly what we set to achieve in this paper.
-It is in this sense that the present note should be considered as an appendix, or an extended computational example for \cite{Do2}, serving the purpose of a major illustration how the general theory presented there works ``in practice''.
-So, the remaining part of the paper has therefore two parts.
+The remainder of the paper has two parts.
 One aims at making this paper reasonably self-contained, and is devoted to the summary of all the main notions and results needed to explain the algorithmic problem where the mentioned vertex groups arise, turning out to be equivalent to the word problem of semigroups of the form $\ig{\cE}$.
-In the other half of the paper, in Proposition \ref{pro:deg} and Theorem \ref{thm:main} we determine these groups, which will be subgroups of direct products of finite symmetric groups.
-These subgroups are not random, however; they appear to be closely related to permutations preserving certain nice combinatorial configurations.
+In the other half of the paper, in Proposition \ref{pro:deg} and Theorem \ref{thm:main} we determine the vertex groups for $\ig{\cE_{\mathcal{T}_n}}$ (with few exceptions that are irrelevant to the word problem).
+Typically, these groups will be subgroups of direct products of finite symmetric groups; they will be closely related to a class of permutations preserving certain nice combinatorial configurations.